To promote and encourage interaction in

 travel expenses before it will issue a J-1 visa.

-International fellows must maintain health and repatriation insurance
+International fellows must maintain mandatory health insurance

 while at UCLA.
 Arrangements for insurance should be made prior to arrival